tensor.slinalg

 b ((..., N, NRHS) array_like) – Input data for the right hand side.

-lower (bool, optional) – If True, only the data contained in the lower triangle of
+.
+If True, the calculation uses only the data in the lower triangle ofa

 assume_a (str, optional) – Valid entries are explained above.